 The purpose of the varied types of assignments and evaluation methods is to allow the student to experience and develop a number of different skill-sets such as written and verbal communication.

 Final examination conflict: Students are responsible for ensuring that they do not have a time conflict with examinations in other courses.
+If there significant scheduling conflicts, then please consult your academic advisor to address the conflicts.
 You are not permitted to enroll in this course if you have a time conflict with another course.

 Extensions will only be granted on the basis of extenuating circumstances and must be discussed with the instructor.